 A son of a well-known journalist, Wilkeson enlisted in 1864 after running away from home.
-On July 1, 1863, his older brother Bayard, a lieutenant in the 4th United States Regular Artillery, was mortally wounded at Gettysburg.
+On July 1, 1863, his older brother Bayard, a lieutenant in the 4th United States Regular Artillery, suffered a mortal wound at Gettysburg.

 After the war, Wilkeson became a journalist, and in 1886, a book of his war-time experiences was published.
 Recollections of a Private Soldier in the Army of the Potomac is an eloquent, and unvarnished, look at war.
 Wilkeson's Chapter 11, "How Men Die in Battle," is like a gut-punch to the soul, Saving Private Ryan without the images.

 At the Wilderness, Wilkeson eagerly joined the battle, although the 11th New York Light Artillery had no fighting role at the time.
 Here's his remarkable Wilderness battle account from his book, excerpted and published in U.S. newspapers in the summer of 1886:

 |The night before the Battle of the Wilderness, Frank Wilkeson slept near the Chancellor house, shown here|

 in a circa-1900 view.
 (Image courtesy Pat Sullivan | Spotsylvania Memory Blog)